is carrot a fruit or vegetable

 A carrot doesn’t contain seeds so it can not be technically called a fruit it is called a root vegetable

-Is Potato A root or Vegetables
+Is Potato A root or Vegetable

-But Carrots have seeds.
-Don’t they?
+But Carrots Have Seeds.
+Don’t They?

 Although the carrot plants produce seeds that are not inside the edible part we called “the carrot”.
 The seeds are grown inside the carrot flowers.

-Can I Harvest After flowering:
+Can I Harvest After Flowering:

 If you are planning to eat your carrots then you should harvest them early.
 Waiting for the plant to finish its life cycle can result in woody tasteless carrots.